testing-accessibility/resources/README.md

     applications, from the absolute basics with HTML and CSS to the tricky parts you’ll run into building and testing JavaScript-heavy components.
   </p>

-  <p>In this repo, you’ll find resources for all of the Testing Accessibility workshops.
+  <p>In this repo, you’ll find resources for all of the <a href="https://testingaccessibility.com">Testing Accessibility workshops</a>.
 It is meant to be a companion to the workshop repos found in this same GitHub org: <a href="https://github.com/testing-accessibility">https://github.com/testing-accessibility</a></p>
 </div>